vanceb/STEM_Python_Crypto/Session2/worksheet.md

     'Hello ' * 3

+Try it in the Python Shell and see.

 ## Writing programs, saving them and running them

 Open a new file window by selecting `File->New File`